 I was not raised in a Christian home, and had been a Christian for about three years when I entered Bible school.
 This was the first time I had been exposed to the idea that no one can do God’s will perfectly.
-I soon found that the general teaching in the churches I was exposed to was that while we are in this world we have to sin.
+I soon found that the general teaching in the churches I was exposed to was that “while we are in this world we must sin.”

 I am not boasting about this passion.
 I realize it is a gift from God.
 All aspects of salvation are a gift from the Lord.
 I love to do God’s will.
 I rejoice in it.
 I have found there always is grace to do what God wants.

-It is true that sometimes His will is hard to find, and we have to watch and pray very carefully that we do not go off into error.
-It is true that sometimes we have to surrender idols.
+It is true that sometimes His will is hard to find, and we must watch and pray very carefully that we do not go off into error.
+It is true that sometimes we must surrender idols.
 But God’s will always leads us to righteous behavior, love, joy, and peace.
-Who does not want these.
+Who does not want these?

 I pray fervently every day that Christ will give me truth and deliver me from the deceptions of Satan.
 Do you do this?
 It is needful is the present hour.

 I would imagine serving Satan can be difficult, and that he never is pleased with his servants.
 But God is not difficult to serve, once we make up our minds that we want to do His will at all times.
 His commandments are not grievous, as the Apostle says.